joffrey-bion/rol-automizer/README.md

 Usage: rol-automizer [OPTIONS]

 Options:
--u, --username TEXT      your Rise of Lords username -p, --password TEXT      your Rise of Lords password -m, --min-rank INT       the minimum rank of the players to attack -M, --max-rank INT       the maximum rank of the players to attack -g, --min-gold INT       the minimum gold of the enemy player to consider an attack worth it -t, --max-turns INT      the maximum number of turns to use during an attack session -r, --repair-period INT  the number of attacks between weapon repairs --storage-threshold INT  the threshold above which we need to store the current gold into the chest --attacks-count INT      the number of attack sessions to perform --rest-time HOURS        the number of hours to wait between attack sessions -h, --help               Show this message and exit
+  -u, --username TEXT      your Rise of Lords username -p, --password TEXT      your Rise of Lords password -m, --min-rank INT       the minimum rank of the players to attack (default:
+                           500)
+  -M, --max-rank INT       the maximum rank of the players to attack (default:
+                           2000)
+  -g, --min-gold INT       the minimum gold of the enemy player to consider an
+                           attack worth it (default: 400000) -t, --max-turns INT      the maximum number of turns to use during an attack session (default: 20)
+  -r, --repair-period INT  the number of attacks between weapon repairs
+                           (default: every 5 attacks) --storage-threshold INT  the threshold above which we need to store the current gold into the chest (default: 300000) --attacks-count INT      the number of attack sessions to perform (default:
+                           1)
+  --rest-time HOURS        the number of hours to wait between attack sessions
+                           (default: PT12H)
+  -h, --help               Show this message and exit
 ```

 ## License